realjanpaulus/wikicategoryscraper/README.md

 # wikicategoryscraper

-Scrape wikipedia pages by category.
+Scrape Wikipedia pages by category.
 To scrape the desired categories, you have to create a json file in the `data` directory with the following format:

 ```
 {